Baylor vs. Alabama Predictions & Picks - Women's NCAA Tournament First Round

 Baylor Performance Insights

-- The Bears average 72.0 points per game (58th in college basketball) while giving up 62.7 per contest (131st in college basketball).
+- The Bears average 72.0 points per game (57th in college basketball) while allowing 62.7 per outing (132nd in college basketball).
 They have a +287 scoring differential overall and outscore opponents by 9.3 points per game.

-- With 69.6 points per game in Big 12 action, Baylor is posting 2.4 fewer points per game in conference games compared to its season average (72.0 PPG).
+- Offensively, Baylor is posting 69.6 points per game this season in conference tilts.
+To compare, its overall average (72.0 points per game) is 2.4 PPG higher.

-- The Bears are averaging 73.1 points per game this year in home games, which is 3.1 more points than they're averaging in road games (70.0).

-- In their last 10 games, the Bears have been racking up 68.5 points per contest, an average that's a little lower than the 72.0 they've scored over the course of the 2022-23 season.
+- The Bears' offense has been less effective over their last 10 games, putting up 68.5 points a contest compared to the 72.0 they've averaged this season.

 © 2023 Data Skrive.
 All rights reserved.